Down East Wood Ducks Game Notes - at Fayetteville

 ---

 Swiper Keep Swiping!: Being fast and loose on the base paths has been the secret to their success.
-When the Wood Ducks steal a base they are 19-7 on the season.
-Currently, the Wood Ducks sit fourth in all of MiLB with 70 stolen bases on the season.
+When the Wood Ducks steal a base they are 19-8 on the season.
+Currently, the Wood Ducks sit fourth in all of MiLB with 71 stolen bases on the season.
 Jayce Easley (17) and Evan Carter (12) lead the way for the Wood Ducks as their two primary and best base stealers.
-Easley sits at number 10 in all of MiLB in stolen bases.
+Easley is currently tied for 10th in all of MiLB in stolen bases.

 You Gotta Be First: The Down East offense has been hit-and-miss this season, however one constant remains as they win more often when they score first.
-This season, the Wood Ducks are 17-4 and on the road they are 12-2 when scoring first.
+This season, the Wood Ducks are 18-5 and on the road they are 13-3 when scoring first.
+They are also outscoring their opponents 140 - 118 this season.

 • Discuss this story on the Low-A East League message board...